-How do I move forward now that I understand my behavior has been the result of undiagnosed ADHD?
+How do I move forward now that I understand my behavior resulted from undiagnosed ADHD?
 What do I do now?

-Whether we are in our 60’s or still in elementary school, finding out that some of our behavior has been due to undiagnosed ADHD often opens possibility and hope.
+Whether in our 60s or still in elementary school, finding out that some of our behavior has been due to undiagnosed ADHD often opens possibility and hope.
 The ADHD diagnosis can provide answers to many “whys.”
-Answers we are eager to share with others in hope they provide the chance for forgiveness and new beginnings, especially with those we might have hurt in the past.
+We are eager to share answers with others in the hope they provide the chance for forgiveness and new beginnings, especially with those we might have hurt in the past.

 And, the older you are when diagnosed, like our writer, the longer our lives and the lives of others have been impacted.
-Trust can be so damaged that wounds have festered that may be slow if ever to heal.
+Trust can be so damaged that wounds have festered and may be slow if ever, to heal.
 This kind of hurt takes more than apologizing or explaining to be repaired.
 It takes seeing you change.

-Having ADHD means that we might be forgetful, impulsive, disorganized, abrupt and inconsistent.
+Having ADHD means that we might be forgetful, impulsive, disorganized, abrupt, and inconsistent.
 Whatever your ADHD symptoms are, the impact this has had on other people varies.
-For many, the years of broken promises, patterns of not following through or forgetfulness is not easy to forget or forgive.
+For many, the years of broken promises, patterns of not following through, or forgetfulness are not easy to forget or forgive.

 So, what can you do when you are newly diagnosed with ADHD and feeling alone?
 Just realizing that friends, family, and even business relationships doubt you could ever change and are reluctant to start fresh?

 First, realize that your behavior can change.
 You have complete control over this.
-(Whether they believe that or not you have no control over.)
-Now that you know your behavior was a result of undiagnosed ADHD you have choices about what you can do next.
+(Whether they believe that or not, you have no control over it.)
+Now that you know your behavior resulted from undiagnosed ADHD, you have choices about what to do next.

-It’s important that you know how your ADHD impacts you.
-What are your specific symptoms that have damaged these relationships?
-Do you have memory challenges, time awareness challenges, impulsive behavior?
+You must know how your ADHD impacts you.
+What specific symptoms of yours damaged these relationships?
+Do you have memory challenges, time awareness challenges, or impulsive behavior?
 Each person with ADHD is different.

-When you know your ADHD, you know what symptoms are creating the biggest challenges for you.
-Then, overtime, you can start to address them one by one.
-You will be creating new habits, structures and systems that will begin to change old negative behavior.
+When you know your ADHD, you know what symptoms create your biggest challenges.
+Then, over time, you can address them one by one.
+You will create new habits, structures, and systems that will begin to change old negative behavior.

-Newly diagnosed as an adult with ADHD can mean that there are many many things, we want to change…right now!
-It is important to not tackle all of them at once.
-It’s more likely that kind of approach will feel overwhelming, add to your frustration and tempt you to give up.
-Instead, pick three specific things you would like different in your life right now.
-In the case of the writer, she mentions lost friendships, a poor relationship with her son and financial dissatisfaction.
+Newly diagnosed as an adult with ADHD can mean that there are many, many things we want to change…right now!
+It is important not to tackle all of them at once.
+It’s more likely that approach will feel overwhelming, add to your frustration and tempt you to give up.
+Instead, pick three things you would like to be different in your life.
+In the case of the writer, she mentions lost friendships, a poor relationship with her son, and financial dissatisfaction.
 Those might be three areas to focus on.

-It doesn’t matter which challenge you start working on, as long as you do.
-Decide what specific small behaviors you want to change.
-This will take time, persistence and determination.
+It doesn’t matter which challenge you start working on as long as you do.
+Next, decide what specific small behaviors you want to change.
+This will take time, persistence, and determination.

-Remember success now depends on what you do, not on someone else’s response to it.
+Remember, success now depends on what you do, not someone else’s response.
 Or whether someone else notices the changes right away.
-This is about focusing on what you are going to do to better manage your ADHD challenges for the long haul.
+This is about focusing on what you will do to better manage your ADHD challenges for the long haul.